ATEX Zones – Hazardous Area Classification

 • Gas group IIB contains groups IIB and IIA, but not IIC.

-• Dust group IIIA defines combustible fluff, dust group IIIB does not.
+• Dust group IIIA defines combustible lint, dust group IIIB non-

-conductive dusts and the dust group IIIC conductive dusts
+conductive dusts and dust group IIIC conductive dusts

 • Temperature range in which the equipment may be used.
 The definition is made via the process temperature.